 One of the main differences between the formation of local identities and supranational one is the fact that national local identities have been shaped during centuries while the European one is very recent.
 More integration would be more difficult if Europe had too many contradictory ideological differences and/or incompatible values.
 Because European societies have not yet seen the complete fully-functioning European identity, they sometimes produce some skeptical movements.
 One of those movements culminated in Brexit in the UK.

 Brexit and the European Union

 So, Britain is leaving the EU.
 Their membership has neither been easy nor fully integrated.
-The UK has never converted to the Euro Zone while all the other members were.
+The UK has never converted to the Euro Zone.
 Euroscepticism was developed in the UK because of beliefs that more integration would undermine national sovereignty, that the EU lacks transparency, is too elitist, is too bureaucratic, encourages immigration and so on.
 British society is not the only one to have this sense of insecurity and mistrust towards the EU institutions.
 Some polls showed similar results elsewhere in Europe.
 The Brexit vote reflected the approximately 50%/50% political positions that Brits had, but was also a risky game, because the European political project is in the process and it will only succeed if anybody involved in it works hard enough towards its sustainability.
-It is true that the EU has problems, but so do all the other states in the world.
+It is true that the EU has problems, but so do all the other international organizations in the world.
 Getting out of the EU may seem very positive to some, but the past reminds us that Europe has often been divided and was in war too often.
 The EU brought peace and unprecedented political sustainability.
-Any nation did some compromises and in order to have peace European states should remember the past and act upon it.
-Brexit may or may not bring some economic advantages, but it brings a bigger insecurity in terms of large political conflicts, like wars.
+Any nation did some compromises and, in order to have peace, European states should remember the past and act upon it.
+Brexit may or may not bring some economic advantages, but it does bring a much bigger insecurity in terms of large political conflicts, like wars.